Your First Year of Homeschooling

 Learning Styles

 If you haven’t already done so, determine how your child learns best.
-Usually the simplest way to guess this is by how you were best able to sooth him/her as a young child or infant.
-Watching people and objects will soothe a visual baby (my sister Pearl and myself).
-An auditory baby (my siblings Grace & Abel) is soothed by sounds/singing.
-The kinesthetic baby (my sister Hope) just needs to move or be moved – bouncing, rocking.
-This is going to help you decide what is the best curriculum for them- most traditional curriculum is designed for the visual learner and is easily translated for the auditory child.
-Kinesthetic programs are harder to find, but worth the effort if that is how they will learn best.
+Usually, the simplest way to guess this is by how you were best able to soothe him/her as a young child or infant.
+Watching people and objects will soothe a visual baby.
+An auditory baby is soothed by sounds/singing.
+The kinesthetic baby just needs to move or be moved – bouncing, rocking.
+This will help you decide what the best curriculum for them is- the most traditional curriculum is designed for the visual learner and is easily translated for the auditory child.
+Kinesthetic programs are harder to find but worth the effort if that is how they will learn best.
 (For more information on this, we highly recommend Talkers, Watchers, & Doers by Cheri Fuller.
 ISBN #1-57683-599-5.)

 Pick an Approach for this Year

-To get the ‘big picture’ for homeschooling you may want to try checking out various home schooling books from the library.
-The Charlotte Mason Companion, and Ruth Beechick’s books are great starting points.
-There are many different methods out there, and you may want to decide what will work best for your family up front.
-Or, you may simply want to figure out the details as you go – this approach does actually work well for many families!
+To get the ‘big picture’ of homeschooling, you may want to try checking out various homeschooling books from the library.
+The Charlotte Mason Companion and Ruth Beechick’s books are great starting points.
+There are many different methods, and you may want to decide what will work best for your family up front.
+Or, you may simply want to figure out the details as you go—this approach works well for many families!

 Curriculum Package or Custom Curriculum?

-Many new homeschoolers like to start with a curriculum package the first year.
-This lets them relax knowing that everything is covered, and get their feet wet with a complete plan in place.
-There are those adventurous parents though who would rather hand-pick each element of their child’s curriculum.
-That was my mom years ago, and when you are ready to do this both you and your child will benefit.
+Many new homeschoolers like to start with a curriculum package for the first year.
+This lets them relax knowing everything is covered and get their feet wet with a complete plan.
+There are those adventurous parents, though, who would rather hand-pick each element of their child’s curriculum.
+You and your child will benefit when you are ready to do this.

-One word of caution here though, as I know some moms who are committed to teaching, loving and training their children, but are completely overwhelmed when it comes to analyzing curriculum components for their child.
+One word of caution here, though, is that I know some moms who are committed to teaching, loving, and training their children but are completely overwhelmed when analyzing curriculum components for their children.
 Relax!
-Maybe you just aren’t as much of an educational geek as the mom leading the homeschool group, so what?
+Maybe you aren’t as much of an educational geek as the mom leading the homeschool group, so what?
 That makes her perfect for that job, but you don’t need to be her.
-You don’t feel badly to use a mechanic, so why agonize over curriculum particulars?
-Find a reliable source, ask your friends, and then focus on helping your children learn, that’s the good part anyway!
+You don’t feel bad about using a mechanic, so why agonize over curriculum particulars?
+Find a reliable source, ask your friends, and then focus on helping your children learn.
+That’s the good part anyway!

 Get the Big Picture

 You will have days that you’ll ask yourself why you are doing what you are doing.
-At some point take a minute and write down why you are homeschooling.
-For instance, if your primary goal is to give your child a God-saturated environment, then a day spent at the hospital getting stitches is no less a success than the first time he reads an entire book.
-If your goal is one on one instruction, then the hour you spent working on math during baby’s only nap still puts you miles ahead of the teacher who would have been juggling 24 students all day long.
+At some point, take a minute to write down why you are homeschooling.
+For instance, if your primary goal is to give your child a family-focused environment, a day spent at the hospital getting stitches is no less a success than the first time he reads an entire book.
+If your goal is one-on-one instruction, then the hour you spent working on math during the baby’s only nap still puts you miles ahead of the teacher who would have been juggling 24 students all day.

 Make a Decision for this Year, Then Move Forward